 Even though PCB substrate materials are non-conductive and do not carry current, the board material still affects the electrical performance.
-FR4 is widely used as a PCB substrate, and it is important to have a thorough understanding of this material.
+FR4 PCB substrate is widely used, and it is important to have a thorough understanding of this material.
 Your job as a designer is to determine the board and layer thickness required for your PCB to operate properly.

 FR4 Thickness Design Considerations

 If you start your design process by choosing the correct board thickness, you will avoid problems that might require a redesign later.
 There are a number of factors that are influenced by the board thickness.
 Before you start designing your board, think about the following design issues:

 Form factor and flexibility: Does your PCB have a strict form factor requirement?
 Thinner boards tend to be used in smaller devices and can flex more than a thicker board.
 A more flexible board may be unusable with a pick & place machine.
 Electrical connections in flexible boards can also break unless they have some mechanical support.

 Components and connections: Will the device have any components that require the Printed Circuit Board to have a specific thickness?
 Components like USB edge connectors and some through-hole components require the PCB be the correct thickness.
 BGA connectors are another example of components that generally require thicker boards.

 Impedance matching: Traces on adjacent layers in multilayer boards form a capacitor, and the layer thickness and its dielectric constant determines the equivalent capacitance.
 Impedance matching is critical, and the capacitance must be taken considered when designing the board.
 This is especially true in high-speed/high-frequency PCBs.